Skip to content

 #Can you download TikTok directly on Roku?

 No. The Roku Channel Store has never carried a TikTok app, and Roku hasn’t indicated plans to add one.
 Roku’s closed operating system also prevents sideloading, so you can’t manually install the TikTok APK like you could on a Fire TV Stick.
+This is a platform-level restriction built into how Roku distributes channels, not something that changes with firmware updates.

 #Is screen mirroring TikTok to Roku free?